jmcpheron/book-jmc/README.md

 Under the following terms:
 - **Attribution** — You must give appropriate credit to Jason McPheron and link back to this repository
+- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license